 - Click Save (on the right) to create a PDF file.

 - The Save As dialog box opens for location and filename.
 Type should be PDF.

-Click the Export button and then give the export file a name and and click Save.
+Click the Export button.
+Then give the PDF file a name (including the extension ".pdf") and click Save.

 When moving the PDF file electronically, be sure that it is moved as a binary file.
 Otherwise the file could be corrupted.
 Trying to open a corrupted file with Adobe reader will result in an error: "There was an error processing a page.
 Invalid Color Space."

 There are two quick ways to determine if fonts have been embedded in a PDF file.

 The more universally available one is to use the Adobe reader.
 With the PDF file open, select File > Properties.
 In the Document Properties window that opens, click the Fonts tab.
 If the font has been embedded, it will be noted in parentheses following the name of the font.
 The following screen shots show the font tab for two PDF files from the same MS Word document.
 In the first image, not all of the fonts have been embedded, while in the second all fonts have been embedded.